innabelaya/test-project/QuickStart.en.md

 **Note!**
 Make sure that you specify the full path to the `index.html` page: `http://localhost:8080/desktop.bundles/index/index.html`, otherwise some problems with relative paths could occur and all CSS rules will be ignored.

-##Declaring a Block in BEMJSON
+## Declaring a block in BEMJSON

 Let's add a **head** block to the page.
-For this declare it in a BEMJSON file of a `/desktop.bundles/index/index.bemjson.js` page.
+To do this declare it in a BEMJSON file of a `/desktop.bundles/index/index.bemjson.js` page.

     { block: 'head' }

-From this point on, find code snapshots on [Gist](https://gist.github.com/innabelaya/8885713).
+From this point on find code snapshots on [Gist](https://gist.github.com/innabelaya/8885713).

 Refresh the page to see the corresponding `<div>` with a `"head"` class: